 The Ace: Like Yukito, is also ridiculously good at sports and also refuses to join any team.
 Must be a magical-guardian-affiliated-with-the-moon trait.

-No Biological Sex/Purely Aesthetic Gender: Nakuru chooses to present "herself" as female simply because girls have cuter school uniforms and clothes.
+Purely Aesthetic Gender: She has No Biological Sex, but Nakuru chooses to present "herself" as female simply because girls have cuter school uniforms and clothes.
 As she puts it, "I look good in a skirt!", and she then adds "Well, it's not like gender really matters...
 I'm not a human being anyway..."

 Token Evil Teammate: Sorta.
 She is perhaps the nearest to being genuinely antagonistic out of Eriol's posse.
 Is intentionally interfering with Touya and Yukito so the former can't save the latter as his magic fades, in a sense she is attempting to ensure Yue fades and dies (the creepy smirk she frequently gives Yukito as she plays it out doesn't help).
 When she realises it is futile, however, she gives in quickly and limits herself to aiding Eriol in his plans.